matteo-cadoni/TBProject/README.md

 ## Data

-Data should be saved under
+Data, i.e., the smear images, should be saved under
 ```
 TB_sample/
 ```